 - Individual retail investors in the UK are looking to access stocks with more volatility and the potential of instant gratification.
 For example, the recent craze surrounding meme stocks like AMC, Gamestop (GME) and Robinhood (HOOD) have shown groups of individual retail investors teaming up can begin to challenge some of the more established hedge funds.
 This is great as it’s highlighting some of the issues surrounding how retail investors have less power and are investing in an unfair arena where some large investment firms are using naked (synthetic shorts) and other manipulations like delayed orders and dark pool manipulation.

-- The second reason I believe the interest in retail investing has increased is the nature of what investment apps, like STAKE with their free US stock offer that I’ll discuss today, give access to.
+- The second reason I believe the interest in retail investing has increased is the nature of what investment apps, like STAKE with their free US stock offer that I’ll discuss today, give access to (When you invest, your capital is at risk).
 They provide the opportunity to make investing more personal and exciting.
 No longer do you need to liaise via your local bank or broker to manage an investment fund where you have no clear interest or knowledge in the underlying stocks, their potential and their ethics.
 As an individual UK retail investor using these apps to invest and trade in the US markets, investors can push through into investing in more than just bonds, funds and ETFs.
 They can now access far more exciting and exotic options such as investing and trading in meme stocks, IPOs , SPACs, startups and even just singling out your favourite brands during earnings run-ups.

 What does STAKE offer as a platform to trade US stocks in the UK?